Emmanuel Henderson

-Emmanuel Henderson Jr. (born March 21, 2003) is an American football wide receiver for the Kansas Jayhawks.
-He previously played for the Alabama Crimson Tide.
+Emmanuel Henderson Jr. (born March 21, 2003) is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and Kansas Jayhawks and was selected by the Seahawks in the sixth round of the 2026 NFL draft.

-Early life and high school
+Early life

-Henderson Jr. attended high school at Geneva County High School located in Geneva County, Alabama.
+Henderson Jr. was born on March 21, 2003 in Columbus, Georgia.
+He attended high school at Geneva County High School located in Geneva County, Alabama.
 During his sophomore year, he rushed for more than 2,000 yards and 46 touchdowns and also had an AHSAA-tying record 6 touchdowns in the return game.
 Henderson Jr. finished his junior season with 1,447 yards rushing on 147 carries and 20 touchdowns, where he also caught 12 passes for 143 yards.
 Coming out of high school, he was rated as a five-star recruit, and the number one overall running back, where he committed to play college football for the Alabama Crimson Tide over offers from other schools such as Auburn, Clemson, and Georgia.

 College career

 Alabama

 During his three-year career at Alabama from 2022 through 2024, he played in 33 games, totaling five receptions for 96 yards, while also returning five kickoffs for 107 yards, and making nine tackles on special teams.
 After the conclusion of the 2024 season, Henderson Jr. decided to enter his name into the NCAA transfer portal.